codeverifier/gloo-gateway-2.1-demo/README.md

 # Gloo Gateway Demo - v2.1.x

-Demo of Gloo Gateway on Gloo Platform version `2.1.1` on a single cluster.
+Demo of Gloo Gateway on Gloo Platform version `2.1.1` in a single cluster.

 ## Prerequisites